 Cenote Samulá, near Valladolid and Chichén Itzá

 Cenote Samulá is in the town of Dzitnup.
-This is one of the best cenote in Mexico and possibly one of the best cenotes in the world.
+This is one of the best cenotes in Mexico and possibly one of the best cenotes in the world.
 It’s a photogenic celebrity.
-There’s even coloured artificial lights that gently pulsate through the enclosed cave!
+There are even coloured artificial lights that gently pulsate through the enclosed cave!

 Make sure to look up where you’ll see long tree roots crawling through the hole up above.
 The tree stays alive because its roots drink the cenote’s water!